-Exactly what clothes and equipment you need to take with you on the Way of St. James in Portugal, or any other multi-day walk, will depend on factors like the weather and your personal needs.
-Most importantly, whether you will be carrying it around with you all day or opt have your luggage transferred between stages.
+Exactly what clothes and equipment you need to pack for the Way of St. James in Portugal, or any other multi-day walk, will depend on things like the weather and your personal needs.
+The most important factor is whether you will be carrying it around with you all day or opt have your luggage transferred between stages.

-When I walked the Portuguese Camino I went for the pampered pilgrim option of hotels and luggage transfers and was able to pack for various eventualities but however you’re transporting your gear for a multi-day hike, there are certain essentials you’ll need.
+When I walked the Portuguese Camino I went for the pampered pilgrim option of hotels and luggage transfers so I was able to pack for various eventualities but however you’re transporting your gear for a multi-day hike, there are certain essentials you’ll need.

-One thing I learned after experiencing wet feet, sore toes and tingling soles from walking 4 days on the Coastal Way of St. James was the importance of decent walking shoes so I bought new ones as soon as I got home.
+One thing I learned after experiencing wet feet, sore toes and tingling soles from my first 4 days on the Coastal Way of St. James was the importance of decent walking shoes so I bought new ones as soon as I got home.

 Both the Central and Coastal Camino in Portugal involve time on tarmac roads and uneven granite cobblestones as well as rough dirt tracks so you’ll need good cushioning and shock-absorbing footwear.
-I did consider getting walking boots but the terrain on the Portuguese Way isn’t rough enough to require heavy hiking boots and shoes tend to have more flexible soles.
+I did consider getting walking boots but the terrain on the Portuguese Camino isn’t rough enough to require heavy-duty boots and walking shoes tend to have more flexible soles.

-Whether you choose boots or shoes, make sure they’re waterproof and preferably lightweight, breathable and not too tight.
+Whether you choose hiking boots or shoes, make sure they’re waterproof and preferably lightweight, breathable and not too tight.
 If you’re walking in cooler weather, you may be wearing two pairs of socks and in hotter weather your feet are likely to swell so they will need space.

-Between Dori and I, we probably tried every combination of sock available on our 10-day walk.
-The days were fairly warm and I found my woollen walking socks made my feet too hot, although you can get ones that are designed for warmer weather.
+Between Dori and I, we probably tried every combination of sock available during our Camino.
+The days were fairly warm and I found my wool walking socks made my feet too hot, although you can get ones that are designed for warmer weather.

-Dori liked her double-layer walking socks but they take a long time to dry if you wash them on the Way.
+Dori liked her double layer walking socks but they take a long time to dry if you have to wash them en route.

 Both of us got on well with the trail socks that have cushioning in places where blisters or hard skin usually form and mesh on the top.
 They dry fairly quickly and kept my feet cool and comfortable so I’ll be sticking to these in future.